 It is important to begin answering some of these questions by explicitly stating that there is not an increase in the existence of autistic people, there is an increase in diagnoses.
 Statistics will tell you that one in a hundred people are diagnosed with autism.
 This is true.
 But how many autistic people are without a diagnosis?
 Recent research suggests the figure could be one in 28.
 While reports vary from country to country, the figures of the number of autistic people are always far higher than the number diagnosed.

-Diagnosis has always been deemed a privilege, which is why in the autism community self-diagnosis is revered and accepted; the community as a whole are very accepting, by nature.
+Diagnosis has always been deemed a privilege, which is why in the autism community self-diagnosis is revered and accepted; the community as a whole is very accepting, by nature.
 The reason why diagnosis is considered a hard-to-come-by privilege is the hoops one has to jump through to acquire one – a multitude of pre-assessments and a years-long waiting list with the NHS, or the cost of a private diagnosis.

 Concurrent to all the above-mentioned difficulties in accessing a diagnosis and the vast number of autistic people either unaware that they are autistic, or aware but unable to easily access diagnosis, is the unacceptable tragedy that they have been lacking in vital support.
 Once a diagnosis is obtained, the doors (with a bit of resistance) open to speech therapy, occupational therapy, mental health services and more.
 For years, many – women and girls especially – were misdiagnosed as having anxiety or simply being “eccentric”, “difficult”, “awkward” or “shy”.
 According to the charity Autistica, seven out of ten autistic people have a mental health condition such as anxiety, depression or OCD.
-Left untreated, this can be catastrophic.

 About one per cent of the adult population has been diagnosed with autism.
 Nearly half of autistic adults will experience clinical depression in their lifetime, according to new research published in the Journal of Abnormal Child Psychology.
 Autism is not a condition that affects children alone, although it is a common myth that autistic children will “grow out of it”.
 Autistic children become autistic adults, often requiring lifelong assistance and support.